 Gold at the Bottom Of A Smoking Tar Pit (stop bug bites naturally, day and night)

-The mosquito is more tenacious and will require a thick layer, but no-seeums and other small biting bugs can be stopped with grease on your skin - any (natural) grease or oil you are ok with absorbing through you skin.
+Initially, generally, areas with stagnant water will harbor mosquitoes.
+The afternoon will be worse.
+The sun generally makes the mosquitoes hide, but even on a clear,, hot day, if walking in the shade of a water-stagnant-rich area, the swarm will find you.
+The mosquito is more tenacious and will require a thick layer, but no-see-ums and other small biting bugs can be stopped with grease on your skin—any natural grease or oil you are okay with absorbing through your skin.

-In the sun, the bugs typically wont bother you but in the shade or later in the day, smoked hide for the legs and torso and a heavy grease on your face and hands will reopen the outdoors without the need for harmful bug sprays.
+In the sun, the bugs typically won't bother you, but in the shade or later in the day, smoked hide for the legs and torso and a heavy grease on your face and hands will help you reopen the outdoors without the need for harmful bug sprays.

-If you dont have grease, do as the Arab women do and cover your face and forehead with a rag or shemagh scaf that is loose.
-Fold corner to corner so the scarf becomes a triangle and fold over the long upper part (of the upside down triangle) again to achieve close to four layers of cloth, necessary for the forehead.
+If you don't have grease, do as the Arab women do and cover your face and forehead with a rag or shemagh scarf that is loose.
+Fold corner to corner so the scarf becomes atriangle, andd fold over the long upper part (of the upsid-down triangle)) again to achieve close to four layers of cloth, necessary for the forehead.
 Put the left side on your forehead and wrap the remaining 2/3rds around the back of your head and over your mouth.
-Tie the ends together and adjust to cover your mouth and as much of the forehead and corner of the eyes as possible.
-Its difficult to cover your head using said tie so you'll likely use this tie with a hoodie or second scarf.
-Woven fabrics only stops m
+Tie the ends together and adjust to cover your mouth and as much of the forehead and corners of the eyes as possible.
+It's difficultt to cover your head using saidtie, soo you'll likely use this tie with a hoodie or second scarf.

-To keep bugs off your face during the night and you are a back sleeper, use the same shemagh scarf, and tie two of the same side corners together to make a small cape.
-You will need additional covering for your head cap and forehead and will also need to have an elivated head while you sleep.
-The shemagh cape hole will be too small to fit over your head, so it should sit snug on top of the cap.
-Drape the cape material over your face and chest.
-As is, this will be too stuffy to comfortably sleep, and bugs may still poke through the cape and bite your nose or cheeks, so find a stick with some broken branch protruding from the side and make a small tent on your face, neck and upper chest area with it and the long cape material.
-Be carful as the shemagh is typically made of a light weav delicate material and will easly tear if the branch gets caught in it.
+To keep bugs off your face during the night, you may try to use the same shemagh scarf and two of the sam-sidee corners together to make a small cape.
+Additional covering for your headcap and forehead and will also need to have an elevated head while you sleep.
+Drape the shemag cape material over your face and chest.
+As is, this will be too stuffy to comfortably sleep, and bugs will poke through the cape and bite your nose or cheeks, so find a stick with some broken branch protruding from the side and make a small tent on your face, neck,,and upper chest area with it and the long cape material.
+The shemagh is typically made of a light, delicate material and will easily tear if branch gets caught in it.

-For the feet - moccasins.
-I am strongly inclined to believe that the moccasin was not warn at every moment, but more like slippers during sleep and walking where and when foot wear would be logically necessary.
+For the fee—moccasins. am strongly inclined to believe that the moccasin was not worn at every momoment butore like slippers during sleep and walking where and when fofootwearould be logically necessary.

-Yet another approach, though immobile is a small smoulder smudge smoke.
-The smudge can be any material that creates a smoke - even dry wood on a hot bed of coals.
+Yet another approach, though typically immobile, is a small smoldering smudge of smoke.
+The smudge can be any material that creates smoke—even dry wood on a hot bed of coals.

-If you have made an evening fire, simply throw some thick stick chunks, leaf litter, anything on the coals to let it just sit there and smoke as long as you need; sometimes the bugs stop at sun fall and this smoulder is enough until then.
+If you have made an evening fire, simply throw some thick stick chunks, leaf lilitter, ornything on the coals to let it just sit there and smoke as long as you need; sometimes the bugs stop at susundown,nd this smsmolders enough until then.

 The smoulder wont distract all mosquitoes, but it will, soon after lit, about 90% of them.